seu-as-code/seu-as-code.archetype/README.md

 - [Gradle User Guide](http://www.gradle.org/docs/current/userguide/userguide.html)

-## Shell Scripting with SEU-as-Code
+## Shell Scripting with SEU-as-code

-The idea of SEU-as-Code is also about using a proper programming languages for your daily SEU automation instead of writing Bash or Windows shell scripts.
+The idea of SEU-as-code is also about using a proper programming languages for your daily SEU automation instead of writing Bash or Windows shell scripts.

 ### Basic Shell Scripting with Nashorn